ropensci-archive/monkeylearn/README.md

 [![Build Status](https://travis-ci.org/masalmon/monkeylearn.svg?branch=master)](https://travis-ci.org/masalmon/monkeylearn) [![Build status](https://ci.appveyor.com/api/projects/status/a7bjnb5dpr8qrx58?svg=true)](https://ci.appveyor.com/project/masalmon/monkeylearn) [![codecov](https://codecov.io/gh/masalmon/monkeylearn/branch/master/graph/badge.svg)](https://codecov.io/gh/masalmon/monkeylearn)

-UNDER DEVELOPMENT!!
-Feedback and suggestions and pull request welcome.
 This project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 This package is an interface to the [MonkeyLearn API](http://docs.monkeylearn.com/article/api-reference/).
 MonkeyLearn is a Machine Learning platform on the cloud that allows software companies and developers to easily extract actionable data from text.